Sabr-eX/GraphDatabase/README.md

 ### Write a POSIX-compliant C program server.c (let’s call this the main server).

-a) The main server is responsible for creating the message queue to be used for communication with the clients.
+[DONE] a) The main server is responsible for creating the message queue to be used for communication with the clients.

-b) The main server will listen to the message queue for new requests from the clients.
+[DONE] b) The main server will listen to the message queue for new requests from the clients.

 c) Upon receipt of a request from a client, the main server will spawn a child server